-- However, if you use the “Live View” feature of your DSLR, it will use contrast detection autofocus.
+- In “Live View” mode, your DSLR will use contrast detection autofocus.
 This is also the autofocus system used by most mirrorless cameras on the market.
 This autofocus system is generally slower, but more precise.
 Its biggest advantage is that it works independent from the wavelength of the light.
-As such, it does not require any form of calibration if you want to use the camera for infrared photography.
+As such, it does not need any form of calibration if you want to use the camera for infrared photography.

-If you would like to read more about the differences between the various autofocus systems, Wikipedia has a good article about autofocus.
+If you would like to read more about the various autofocus systems, Wikipedia has a good article about autofocus.

 Conclusion and checklist

-After going through this infrared photography tutorial, I hope you have a better understanding of your choices, but also the limitations.
+After going through this infrared photography tutorial, I hope you are now aware of your choices, but also the limitations.
 Summarizing the information above, this is your infrared photography checklist:

-- Decide if you would like to try out (get an infrared filter) or get serious (have a camera converted) about infrared photography
+- First, decide if you would like to try out (get an infrared filter) or get serious (have a camera converted) about infrared photography

-- Decide on your choice of infrared filter, based on what you like about infrared pictures
+- Next, decide on your choice of infrared filter, based on what you like about infrared pictures

-- Make sure your pictures are as neutral as possible by ensuring proper white balance in-camera and in your photo editor
+- Make sure your pictures are as neutral as possible by ensuring proper white balance – in your camera and in your photo editor

-- Research the lens you are planning to use – it should not produce visible hot spots
+- Research the lenses you are planning to use – they should not produce visible hot spots

-- Be aware of the infrared focus shift and address it by using the infrared marker on your lens or by using contrast-based autofocus with your DSLR
+- Finally, be aware of the infrared focus shift.
+Address it by using the infrared marker on your lens or by using contrast-based autofocus with your DSLR

 With that, I wish you good light and a lot of success with your infrared pictures!
-If you have any questions regarding this digital infrared photography tutorial, please leave a comment below and I will be happy to reply with my best knowledge.
+If you have any questions about this digital infrared photography tutorial, please leave a comment below and I will be happy to reply.